postfurry/postfurry.github.io/muck/help/basics.md

 will give you help on the 'wa' command.
 But we'll cover more about that later.

+## Orientation

+When you connect, you'll be in "Outside", where new players start from.
+There's not much to do here, so the first thing to do is move to another room.
+Moving is a command like any other, so the first thing you'll want to do move to a more central location by typing:

+    drift

+Type that and hit enter, and you'll see a new block of text appear.
+There's the room name (Possibility Space, Sector #877), the room description, and a list of room contents.
+The room contents includes other players, you can tell these because they will have `[asleep]` or `[awake]` after the names.
+"Awake" means the player is connected to the MUCK right now; "asleep" means they're disconnected.
+On a MUCK, disconnected players stay in the room they were last in, unless someone sends them home.

+When you're wandering around the MUCK, you can always use the `drift` command to get back to this Sector #877 location, which can be very helpful when exploring, since all other public locations on the MUCK are ultimately connected back to that one.

 ## Talking and Acting

-One of the main things you'll want to do on a MUKC are interact with other characters there.
+One of the main things you'll want to do on a MUCK are interact with other characters there.
 The basic command for this is the `say` command, used like this:

     say [message]